This post was first published on February 8, 2021, and was updated on July 13, 2023.

 The bottom line

-Call your insurance company to see how much it would cost you to add sewer backup insurance to your policy and ask about contents limits.
+Call your home insurance company to see how much it would cost you to add sewer backup insurance to your policy and ask about contents limits.
 The higher the quote, the more likely you’re in an area with high risk.
-If you don’t buy the insurance, be sure to get a sewer backup valve and a sump pump installed as soon as possible.
+If you still opt against the addition of sewer backup coverage, be sure to get a sewer backup valve and a sump pump installed as soon as possible.